Self-Havening - why I think it is such an important tool for recovery from trauma.

 - use Havening Touch with affirmations you feel aligned with, e.g. you can feel how this would feel in your body (haven and say each statement 5 times)

-- if there is something you like to have in your life, but you are not feeling this yet, or think this isn’t possible for you, add “what if I could…” or “I hope” in front of it.
+- if there is something you like to have in your life, but you are not feeling this yet, or think this isn’t possible for you, add “what if I can…” or “I hope” in front of it.
 (Again, say each statement 5 times)

 - name things you are grateful for. (each 5 times, and use Havening Touch alongside it.)